Imfae/Mastermind/README.md

 P.S.
 The duplicate option merely *allows* generating code with duplicate characters.
 It does not ensure it.

 ---

+## Code Creator

+In this game, the player is prompted to form a 4-character code from the collection of 8 characters (duplicates are allowed).
+The computer then uses its solving algorithm to solve for the player's code.

+---

 #### Regarding code with duplicate characters: